My company is not giving me experience letter How should i proceed

 Amend(0)

 Mr. boss2966 has given a good suggestion.
-You need not get it acknowledged from management by visiting the office.
+You need not get it acknowledged by management by visiting the office.
 Just send it by registered post and UPC (Under Postal Certificate) and mark a CC to the Local Labor Commissioner.
 Your problem will be solved promptly.

 Thanks,